 Installing this recipe on your website requires the following steps:

-1. Choose Prefetching Configuration: in the form below, choose to allow or disallow prefetching.
-If prefectching is allowed, you can choose which opercentage of traffic should be prefetched, and you can also opt-in to Google Chrome's Private Prefetch Proxy EAP.
+1. Choose the prefetching configuration: choose to allow or disallow prefetching.
+If prefectching is allowed, you can choose which percentage of traffic should be prefetched, and you can also opt-in to Google Chrome's Private Prefetch Proxy EAP.

-3. Review the created rule: Review the created rule to make sure that it accurately reflects your configuration.
-If necessary, you can edit the rule before publishing it on your website.
+3. Review the rule and publish the ruleset: if necessary, edit the rule before publishing it on your website.